8 ways to build a culture of continuous improvement – and make it stick

 Building an effective culture of continuous improvement (CI) is not just about executing a cluster of improvement projects.
-While it’s a good place to start to reap tangible rewards, more is required to drive sustainable results over time and embed continuous improvement in your organisation’s DNA.
+While it’s a good place to start to reap tangible rewards, more is required to drive sustainable results over time and embed continuous improvement in your organization’s DNA.

-Western organisations should continue to learn from its success, but they must create their own business needs, driven and culturally powered by a systemic process of improvement.
+Western organizations should continue to learn from its success, but they must create their own business needs, driven and culturally powered by a systemic process of improvement.
 Simply asking employees to use a few new tools, templates and methodologies, and expecting them to instantly act like Toyota equals cultural rejection.

 - Lead by example; participate in continuous improvement openly and with gusto.